 Why do we fight?

-Because the makeup sex is so good?
-Well, maybe.
+Is it maybe because the makeup sex is so good afterward?

 Will this article help you to learn how to resolve conflicts the healthy way?
 You bet!

 We all know and fear those particular situations when conflict occurs, and things are getting out of hand.